chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Initial Configuration
 ---------------------

-Now you are connected to the Charge SOM and we can take a deeper look at the initial configuration.
+Now you are connected to the Charge Control V and we can take a deeper look at the initial configuration.

 The configuration files of the EVerest charging stack are stored in the directory "/etc/everest".
 EVerest uses the YAML format for the configuration files.
 EVerest runs as a systemd service that